The End of Arthur's Marriage: Plot

 After visiting a cafe, Arthur takes Emmy to the zoo.
 As the five-millionth customer, Emmy is rewarded with a free visit escorted by the zookeeper Bent, and Arthur and Emmy are given a free ride on an elephant.
 When Emmy tells Bent that her new watch is made of elephant hair, Bent says that elephants do not have hair and that the alleged hair on her watch is a piece of wire.
-Arthur's conversation with Bent shows concern about the treatment of the animals in the zoo, who were born in captivity and given euthanasia when no longer of use.
+Arthur's conversation with Bent shows concern about the treatment of the zoo animals, who were born in captivity and given euthanasia when no longer of use.
 Emmy becomes very attached to the elephant.
-When Bent says that the elephant is due to be put down soon (referred to as "going into the gas chamber"), as a new shipment of elephants is expected, Emmy asks Arthur to buy her the elephant, and he eventually does.
+When Bent says that the elephant is to be put down soon (referred to as "going into the gas chamber"), as a new shipment of elephants is expected, Emmy asks Arthur to buy her the elephant, and he eventually does.

 Arthur and Emmy are joined by a group of young people.
 (The elephant disappears without explanation at this point in the film, which Loach later said he regretted.)
 The group are shown riding down the canal on a barge and a dance begins with a singer named Lily who strips her top half so that only her bra remains.
 Arthur dances with her and, in his excitement, throws his remaining money into the canal.
 Emmy tells him to behave better, and the party ends with two of the young people criticising Arthur as irresponsible.
-Arthur asks Lily if she would like to come home with him, but she turns him down.
+Arthur asks Lily if she would like to come home with him, but she rejects him.

-Arthur and Emmy return to Mavis's parents' house, where Mavis and her parents seem to know what has transpired.
+Arthur and Emmy return to Mavis' parents' house, where Mavis and her parents seem to know what has transpired.
 After Arthur admits that he has used all the money that was given to him, he is prevented from entering and given his belongings in a suitcase, but Emmy is brought inside before the door is closed.
 Arthur then leaves the suitcase in the garden and walks away.